jkcfg/jk/RELEASING.md

 Steps to produce a new `jk` version:

+0. Decide on a version number:

+ - While the major version is `0`, minor releases indicate breaking changes.
+If there are none, a patch release is appropriate.
+ - Check [docs/deprecations.md][deprecations] for anything that is due to be deprecated in a particular (minor) release.

 1. Checkout the master branch and make sure it reflects the latest `origin/master`:

    ```console